redpanda-data/connect/docs/processors/README.md

 The subprocess must then either return a line over stdout or stderr.
 If a response is returned over stdout then its contents will replace the message.
-If a response is instead returned from stderr will be logged and the message will continue unchanged and will be marked as failed.
+If a response is instead returned from stderr it will be logged and the message will continue unchanged and will be [marked as failed](../error_handling.md).

+The field `max_buffer` defines the maximum response size able to be read from the subprocess.
+This value should be set significantly above the real expected maximum response size.

 #### Subprocess requirements